 - APA Basics Tutorial (This audio/visual tutorial runs 9 minutes.)

-- Avoiding Plagiarism Tutorial (This audio/visual tutorial runs 6 minutes and 30 seconds.)
+- Avoiding Plagiarism Tutorial (This audio/visual tutorial runs 6 minutes.)

 - APA Beyond Basics Tutorial (This audio/visual tutorial runs 8 minutes and 39 seconds.)